TanayB11/me/content/blog/2023-11-07-intro-to-nlp-embeddings.md

 This is more of a roadmap, less of a tutorial/lecture.
 It's intended to be a starting point for learning more about embeddings and how NLP works!

+The target audience for this workshop was students with some background in ML and a good familiarity with probability and linear algebra.

 ## Embeddings

 Say we have a set of all words (or parts of words) our model knows, called a vocabulary: